hclbaur/sda-core/docs/SPECIFICATION.md

 ### Content

 Simple content is *always* enclosed in double quotes.
 Unlike some other data formats (for example JSON) SDA is not strongly typed.
-In other words, nodes like
+Evrything is essentially a `string`.
+In other words, the following examples are all *invalid* in SDA:

 	age 54
 	birthday 1968-02-28
 	married false

-are all invalid in SDA.

 Since quotes are used to delimit the values, literal quotes that are *part* of the data must be escaped with a backslash (\\), as must be a literal backslash
 itself: